COVID-19 AND PENDING COURT CASES

 Courts closed to the public, but still operational

-All circuit and district courts are closed to the public, but are presently fully staffed by the judiciary and the clerks.
-Although every county on the Lower Eastern Shore of Maryland has switched to electronic, online filing through MDEC, the clerk’s offices have drop boxes at their main entrances to accept paper filings for persons who are authorized to file in person.
+All circuit and district courts are closed to the public, but continue to be staffed on a limited personnel basis by the judiciary and the clerks.
+Although every county on the Lower Eastern Shore of Maryland has switched to electronic, online filing through MDEC, the clerk’s offices now have drop boxes at their main entrances to accept paper filings for persons who are authorized to file in person.
 The general public and even family members are not being allowed into the courthouse for those proceedings that are occurring.

 Motor Vehicle Administration Hearings

-All Motor Vehicle Administration hearings, such as hearings concerning a failed or refused breath test in a DUI case have been postponed.
+All Motor Vehicle Administration hearings, such as hearings concerning a failed or refused breath test in a DUI case have been postponed through June 5, 2020.
 Additionally, the branch offices of the MVA have been closed indefinitely, which affects an accused DUI driver’s ability to opt in to the ignition interlock program.
 If you have been charged with a DUI, we encourage you to contact us immediately for a free, no obligation telephone consultation during which we will advise you on how best to protect your ability to drive during this crisis.

 ANTHENELLI, PHOEBUS & HICKMAN, LLC’s present operations